-Bachelor of Arts in Social Sciences and Bachelor of Business in Market Insights: Marketing, Advertising, Retailing, Sales conjoint programmes
+Fundraising Administrator, Mental Health Foundation of New Zealand Bachelor of Arts in Social Sciences and Bachelor of Business in Market Insights: Marketing, Advertising, Retailing, Sales conjoint programmes

-"At high school, I had an interest in social studies, history and classical studies.
+"In high school, I had an interest in social studies, history and classical studies.
 When I was looking at universities, it made sense to study a Bachelor of Arts degree.
 I then compared what different universities had to offer, and liked AUT's more practical and hands-on approach.
 In the first year of my Bachelor of Arts, I decided to undertake conjoint programmes and study a business degree alongside my Bachelor of Arts.
 I was really interested in psychology and the way messages are spread through communities, and studying marketing seemed a great way to explore this further.
-I enjoy working for CanTeen New Zealand as I get to see the great support from the community, as well as the amazing services CanTeen provides for young people living with cancer."
+I enjoy working for the Mental Health Foundation as there are always new things happening, whether it is new mental health research, an exciting fundraiser or development of new resources."